microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/get-started/build-a-microsoft-teams-tab.md

 ## Create a new Teams application with a custom tab

 The easiest way to create a new Teams app is to use the [Microsoft Teams Toolkit extension](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension) for Visual Studio Code.
 Follow the instructions to [set up a new Teams project](https://docs.microsoft.com/microsoftteams/platform/toolkit/visual-studio-code-overview#set-up-a-new-teams-project).
-Select **Tab** when you get to the **Add capabilities** screen.
+Select **Tab** when you get to the **Add capabilities** screen and then **Personal tab**.

 ## Set up ngrok and create a tunnel